mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 >[!CAUTION]
 >
->After saving your offer, you will not be able to change the time period (monthly, weekly or daily) you selected for the frequency.
+>After publishing your offer, you will not be able to change the time period (monthly, weekly or daily) you selected for the frequency.
+>
+>You can still edit the frequency capping if the offer has the **[!UICONTROL Draft]** status and was never published before with frequency capping enabled.

 ### Capping and placements {#placements}